astronomer/airflow-provider-sample/README.md

 ## Module Documentation

-Modules will be documented via docstrings at the top of each module.py file.
+Provider modules, including all hooks, operators, sensors, and transfers, will be documented via docstrings at the top of each of their respective pythong.
 These will include a high-level overview of the operator purpose and the available params.

+## Development Standards

+### Avoiding Dependency Conflicts

+[All of the default dependencies included in the core Airflow project can be found here.](https://github.com/apache/airflow/blob/master/setup.py#L705) When building providers that shoot for compatibility with specific Airflow versions, it's important that the providers do not include dependencies that conflict with the underlying Airflow dependencies.

+Additionally, there are a few rules to adhere to when building out the dependencies for your provider package.
+These rules are intended to avoid conflicts between various provider packages that may be imported and used in the same Airflow instance:
+1. Rule 1
+2. Rule 2
+3. Rule 3